ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 We assume that domestic migration does not change over time.
    In effect, we replay the average yearly domestic migration between 2016-2020 in each future year of the simulation.
 #.
+In real life, people probably tend to move close to home, far below the granularity
+   of a MIGPUMA.
+   We do not have data to inform this.
+#.
 We assume that 100% of people who move change jobs.
-   A more accurate rate cannot be calculated from the ACS (it does not ask about job changes).
+   A more accurate rate cannot be calculated from the ACS (it does not ask about job changes), but other data sources probably exist about this question.
 #.
 We do not include those moving from Puerto Rico in domestic migration.
    We also do not include those moving from Puerto Rico in international immigration, so these moves are effectively missed.